peoplecarbon/pplcdid/cli/README.md

-# PPLDID Command Line Tool
+# PPLCDID Command Line Tool

-PPLDID (Decentralized IDentifier for People.) provides a self-sustained environment for managing digital identifiers (DIDs).
+PPLCDID (Decentralized IDentifier for People.) provides a self-sustained environment for managing digital identifiers (DIDs).
 The ppld:did method links the identifier cryptographically to the DID Document and through also cryptographically linked provenance information in a public log it ensures resolving to the latest valid version of the DID Document.

 ## Installation
 Run the following command to copy `pplcdid.rb` into `~/bin/pplcdid` (requires Ruby 2.5.7 or higher):